 KONE has substantial amounts of cash and financial investments.
 In order to diversify the financial credit risk and manage liquidity risk, funds are invested into highly liquid interest rate funds and deposits with several banks.
-Global counterparty limits are approved by the Board of Directors.
-All open exposures such as cash on bank accounts, investments, deposits and other financial assets, for example derivatives contracts, are included when measuring the financial credit risk exposure.
+All open exposures such as cash on bank accounts. investments, deposits and other financial assets, for example derivatives contracts, are included when measuring the financial credit risk exposure.
 When selecting counterparty banks and other investment targets, only counterparties with high creditworthiness are approved.
 The size of each limit reflects the creditworthiness of the counterparty.
 Counterparty creditworthiness is evaluated constantly and the required actions are considered case by case if significant changes in the creditworthiness of a counterparty occur.
 The fair values of interest rate funds are measured based on market information (fair value hierarchy level 2).